Website icon Xpert.Digital

 Laws as code, AI in the ministry: This is how radically the government wants to restructure the state – Germany's expensive path to the top

-Lower taxes, faster offices: These 3 changes from Merz's mega-plan affect everyone
+Lower taxes, faster government offices: These 3 changes from Merz' mega-plan affect everyone

-Chancellor Friedrich Merz has presented an ambitious plan to restore Germany to a leading economic nation.
-With his promise to bring Germany "back to the top," the CDU politician has launched a comprehensive modernization agenda with 80 concrete measures designed to fundamentally transform the country.
+Chancellor Friedrich Merz has presented an ambitious plan to make Germany a leading economic nation once again.
+With his promise to bring Germany "back to the top," the CDU politician has launched a comprehensive modernization agenda with 80 concrete measures intended to fundamentally transform the country.

 The vision of a modern nation

-After concluding the two-day cabinet meeting at Villa Borsig in Berlin, Merz underscored his ambition for Germany's leading position in international competition.
-"We aspire to return to the top," the Chancellor declared, referring to a newly adopted "high-tech agenda," which he described as "comprehensive" and "really good for our economy."
+Following the conclusion of the two-day cabinet retreat at Villa Borsig in Berlin, Merz underscored Germany's ambition for a leading position in international competition.
+"We aspire to return to the top," the Chancellor declared, referring to a newly adopted "high-tech agenda" which he described as "comprehensive" and "really good for our economy.".

-The CDU-SPD coalition has set itself the goal of creating a "fast, digital, and effective state" that "makes decisions more quickly, delivers more reliably, and strengthens trust."
-This vision reflects Merz's conviction that Germany has all the necessary resources to overcome its economic challenges.
+The black-red coalition has set itself the goal of creating a "fast, digital and effective state" that "makes decisions more quickly, delivers more reliably and strengthens trust".
+This vision reflects Merz's conviction that Germany has all the necessary resources to master the economic challenges.

-The modernization agenda is strategically divided into five key areas of action, each addressing specific aspects of government renewal:
+The modernization agenda is strategically divided into five key areas of action, each addressing specific aspects of state renewal:

 Noticeable reduction in bureaucracy

-A particularly innovative element is the establishment of a digital bureaucracy reporting portal through which citizens and businesses can report superfluous regulations.
-In addition, AI-supported tools are intended to help ministry staff make legislative texts more practical and less bureaucratic.
+A particularly innovative element is the establishment of a digital bureaucracy reporting portal, through which citizens and businesses can report unnecessary regulations.
+In addition, AI-supported tools are intended to help employees in ministries to make legal texts more practical and less bureaucratic.

 The second area of action revolutionizes the way laws are created.
-New regulations are designed from the outset to be addressee-oriented, practical, and digitally compatible, and to enable automation.
-A key element here is "law as code," which makes laws machine-readable and digitally implementable.
+New regulations are designed from the outset to be audience-oriented, practical, and digitally compatible, enabling automation.
+A key element here is "Law as Code," which makes laws machine-readable and digitally implementable.

-The government aims not only to simplify legal texts but also to ensure that they encourage rather than hinder technological innovation.
-This approach is intended to lay the foundation for more efficient administration and better citizen services.
+The government aims not only to simplify legislation but also to ensure that it promotes rather than hinders technological innovation.
+This approach is intended to lay the foundation for more efficient administration and improved public services.

 The third area of action fundamentally transforms administrative services.
-Administrative processes are being systematically digitized, and the government is being increasingly perceived as a partner of citizens and businesses.
-Accelerating procedures is at the heart of these efforts.
+Administrative processes are being systematically digitized, and the state is perceived more strongly as a partner of citizens and businesses.
+Accelerating procedures is central to these efforts.

-A key project is the nationwide online vehicle registration process, which will relieve the burden on over 400 regional registration authorities and enable significant time and cost savings for citizens and businesses.
-In parallel, a uniform 24-hour company formation process will be introduced, consolidating the currently approximately 6,000 different process variants.
+A key project is the nationwide online vehicle registration system, which will relieve the burden on over 400 regional registration offices and enable significant time and cost savings for citizens and businesses.
+In parallel, a standardized 24-hour business start-up process is being introduced, consolidating the approximately 6,000 different process variations currently in use.

 Future-oriented personnel development

-The fourth area of action modernizes human resources in the federal administration.
-The government plans a comprehensive modernization of civil service regulations, targeted skills development, and a strengthening of the performance principle.
-Agile team structures and a positive error culture based on a culture of trust are intended to improve service quality.
+The fourth area of action focuses on modernizing the human resources management of the federal administration.
+The government plans a comprehensive modernization of civil service law, targeted skills development, and a strengthening of the merit principle.
+Agile team structures and a positive error culture based on trust are intended to improve service quality.

-At the same time, a strategic realignment of human resources management is planned to better meet the challenges of the future.
+At the same time, a strategic realignment of human resources management is planned in order to better meet future challenges.
 This includes both the promotion of future-oriented skills and modern forms of collaboration.

 Efficient federal administration

 The fifth area of action aims at a fundamental streamlining of administrative structures.
-The federal government's staffing levels are to be reduced by eight percent, while material costs are to be cut by ten percent.
+The federal government's workforce is to be reduced by eight percent, while operating costs are to decrease by ten percent.
 In addition, a reduction in the number of federal agencies and administrative units is planned.

 The consolidation of the federal government's data centers, IT services, and networks will be intensified, and software and AI applications will be developed and procured centrally.
 Continuous monitoring via an evaluation portal will measure and manage progress.

-Our EU and Germany expertise in business development, sales and marketing - Image: Xpert.Digital
+Our EU and German expertise in business development, sales and marketing - Image: Xpert.Digital

 • A place for expertise and information on current developments in business and technology

-Evaluate instead of promise: How the government wants to ensure progress
+Evaluation instead of promises: This is how the government wants to ensure progress

-The modernization agenda defines 23 key lever projects designed to deliver concrete and quickly tangible improvements.
+The modernization agenda defines 23 key lever projects designed to deliver concrete and rapid improvements.
 These projects range from the digital transformation of everyday administrative processes to innovative solutions for complex societal challenges.

-An AI-supported platform will be created for export-oriented companies that will pool information on foreign trade promotion and development cooperation.
-This initiative is intended to help German companies tap into new markets and strengthen their international competitiveness.
+For export-oriented companies, an AI-supported platform is being created that consolidates information services from foreign trade promotion and development cooperation.
+This initiative aims to help German companies tap into new markets and strengthen their international competitiveness.

-Another focus is on accelerating planning and approval procedures, the so-called "Construction Turbo."
-This measure is to be introduced into Parliament this year and will enable significantly faster procedures for housing construction.
+Another focus is on accelerating planning and approval processes, the so-called "construction turbo".
+This measure is to be introduced to parliament this year and should enable significantly faster procedures in housing construction.

 Economic policy foundations of the reform

-The modernization agenda is part of a broader economic strategy aimed at restoring Germany to a leading economic nation.
-Merz has already made important decisions in his first 100 days in office, including a comprehensive tax reform for large and medium-sized companies.
+The modernization agenda is part of a broader economic policy strategy aimed at restoring Germany to its position as a leading economic nation.
+Merz has already set important courses in his first 100 days in office, including a comprehensive tax reform for large and medium-sized companies.

-The key elements of the economic relief include accelerated depreciation, which allows companies to write off investments in new assets faster than ever before.
+The key elements of the economic relief package include accelerated depreciation, allowing companies to write off investments in new assets faster than ever before.
 Up to two-thirds of the value can be written off in two and a half years.
-Parallel to this, a declining corporate tax rate is planned, which will decrease by one percentage point annually starting in 2028 and is expected to reach the lowest level ever in Germany by 2030.
+In parallel, a reduction in corporate tax is planned, decreasing by one percentage point annually from 2028 and reaching its lowest level ever in Germany by 2030.

 Technological openness as a competitive advantage

-A central aspect of Merz's vision is technological openness, which is key to Germany's return to global leadership.
+A central aspect of Merz's vision is technological openness as the key to Germany's return to the top of the world.
 The Chancellor emphasizes that it must be left to engineers, developers in companies, universities, and researchers to develop new technologies.
-Europe needs technologies that make it environmentally friendly while simultaneously creating competitive advantages.
+Europe needs technologies that are environmentally friendly and simultaneously create competitive advantages.

 Challenges and criticism

-Despite the ambitious plans, Merz and his government face significant challenges.
-The German economy has been in a phase of stagnation for over two years, and experts are skeptical whether the proposed measures will be sufficient.
+Despite the ambitious plans, Merz and his government face considerable challenges.
+The German economy has been stagnating for over two years, and experts are skeptical whether the proposed measures will be sufficient.
 Leading economic research institutes continue to forecast weak growth, with only 0.2 percent for 2025 and 1.3 to 1.4 percent for 2026/2027.

-Association representatives are increasingly expressing impatience with the pace of reforms.
-At a summit in the Chancellery, the heads of the four largest associations read Merz the riot act and called for faster reforms.
-Businesses are complaining of "tangible disappointment" and demanding more concrete progress in improving the conditions for business.
+Representatives of business associations are increasingly expressing impatience with the pace of reforms.
+At a summit in the Chancellor's Office, the heads of the four largest associations gave Chancellor Merz a dressing-down and urged faster reforms.
+The business community complains of "tangible disappointment" and demands more concrete progress in improving business conditions.

 International dimension and European leadership

 Merz's ambitions extend beyond national borders.
-He sees Germany as responsible for assuming a leading role in Europe and strengthening European competitiveness.
-An unpublished study by the Konrad Adenauer Foundation, which is close to the CDU, shows that Europe has significantly lost global competitiveness in recent years.
+He sees Germany as having a responsibility to assume a leadership role in Europe and to strengthen European competitiveness.
+An unpublished study by the CDU-affiliated Konrad Adenauer Foundation shows that Europe has lost considerable global competitiveness in recent years.

-The EU member states' share of global exports fell from 16.3 percent in 2016 to 14.3 percent in 2023.
-The Foundation advises Europe to pursue comprehensive economic partnerships with emerging economies, but the experience with the Mercosur agreement shows how protracted such negotiations can be.
+The EU's share of global exports fell from 16.3 percent in 2016 to 14.3 percent in 2023.
+The foundation advises Europe to pursue comprehensive economic partnerships with emerging economies, but experience with the Mercosur agreement shows how protracted such negotiations can be.

 Implementation and success measurement

-An evaluation portal for progress measurement and control is intended to ensure that the goals are actually achieved.
-This systematic approach differs from previous reform attempts and is intended to ensure the necessary implementation discipline.
+An evaluation portal for measuring and managing progress is intended to ensure that the goals are actually achieved.
+This systematic approach differs from previous reform attempts and is designed to guarantee the necessary implementation discipline.

 Optimism despite challenges

-Despite all the difficulties, Merz remains optimistic and calls for a new German mentality of optimism and proactiveness.
-He points to concrete figures that justify hope: Investment commitments from foreign companies in Germany have increased by a third in recent weeks, and investment commitments will grow to 900 billion euros over the next three years.
+Despite all the difficulties, Merz remains optimistic and appeals for a new German mentality of optimism and a can-do attitude.
+He points to concrete figures that justify this hope: Investment commitments from foreign companies to Germany have increased by a third in recent weeks, and these commitments are expected to grow to 900 billion euros over the next three years.

-The 80 measures of the modernization agenda represent a comprehensive attempt to prepare Germany for the challenges of the 21st century.
-Whether this ambitious plan will actually lead to Germany's return to the forefront remains to be seen in the coming years.
-The decisive factor will be whether the individual measures can be consistently implemented while meeting both the expectations of the economy and the needs of its citizens.
+The 80 measures of the modernization agenda represent a comprehensive attempt to equip Germany for the challenges of the 21st century.
+Whether this ambitious plan will actually lead to Germany returning to the forefront will become clear in the coming years.
+Crucially, the individual measures will be implemented consistently, meeting both the expectations of the business community and the needs of citizens.

 Your global marketing and business development partner